 As I was saying, I’m writing this journal while I’m on my arctic assignment.
 Actually, let’s call it an expedition.
 That makes it sound a little more exciting.
-This ‘expedition’ was put together by the company that I work for, Trinity Marine.
-We specialize in machines called ROVs, which stands for remotely operated vehicle.
-They’re mainly used in the oil field for servicing oil rigs and vessels.
-However, we were recently rented out by an agency of the federal government for some observation under the Arctic ice.
+This ‘expedition’ was put together by the company that I work for called Hornbeck Offshore.
+We specialize in machines called ROVs, which stands for remotely-operated vehicle.
+They’re mainly used in the oil field for servicing rigs, vessels, whatever the client pays us for.
+However, we were recently rented out by a division of the federal government for some observation under the arctic ice.
 I can’t remember which agency it is, since I had fallen asleep during the meeting.
-All I know is that I need to go with the team since I’m one of the most experienced machinists.
-Apparently I’m going to have my own shop adjacent to the main building.
-I have no clue how much that costs, but the government is going to pay for everything, so I don’t really care.
+All I know is that I need to go with the team because I’m one of the most experienced machinists.
+Apparently, I’m going to have my own shop adjacent to the main building.
+I have no clue how much that costs them build, but the government is going to pay for everything, so I don’t really care.

 Oh, there’s a knock at my door.
-I guess we’re finally ready to go catch our shuttle to the airport.
-It’s going to be a roughly 19 hour flight, so I’m going to bring a bottle of NyQuil.
+I guess we’re finally ready to catch our shuttle to the airport.
+It’s going to be a roughly nineteen-hour flight, so I’m going to bring a bottle of NyQuil.
 I can hardly stand some of these people in the office.
 I can only imagine what a pleasure they’ll be in the confined cabin of an airplane.

 I’m taking one last look over the shop from my office window.
 Everyone’s left already, and I’ve just been killing time at my computer.
 I better turn off all the lights so my boss doesn’t fire me for running up the electric bill.

 I’ll try to update this every few days, but no promises.
-Apparently one of our employees has an external hard drive full of movies.
-Maybe this trip won’t be as boring as I thought.
+Apparently one of our employees has an external hard drive full of movies, so this excursion may not be as miserable as I originally anticipated.

 I remember him shaking my hand and introducing himself, but I can’t remember what he said his name was.
-By that time, I was halfway asleep and not really paying much attention.
-He remained silent after that, but didn’t change seats.
+By that time, I was half-asleep and not really paying much attention.
+He remained silent after that but didn’t change seats.
 I feel asleep with my head against the window and pressure building in my ears.

-When I finally woke up, I let out long yawn and popped the pressure that built up in my head.
-I had forgotten to take the decongestant my wife bought me, but it wasn’t that bad compared to what had gone on while I slept.
+When I finally woke up, I let out a long yawn and popped the pressure that built up in my head.
+I had forgotten to take the decongestant my wife bought me, but it wasn’t that bad compared to what had occurred on the flight while I slept.
 Apparently, one of the computer technicians had too much to drink and ended up vomiting all over the bathroom.
 It got cleaned up, but still took both flight attendants to do so.
 As I left my set to use the bathroom, I passed the drunk man.
 He had been placed in his seat and had the seatbelt pulled tight.
 I guess either the flight attendants or some of my coworkers had restrained him.
 No matter who did it, I was thankful.
-Hopefully he didn’t remain like this at the base camp.
+I also prayed that he wouldn’t continue with this behavior when we got to the base camp.

-I remained awake the duration of the flight, which was only about an hour.
-I occupied my time by catching up on the news on my laptop.
-Luckily my company hadn’t been cheap and booked us a plane with wifi.
-Although the base was supposed to have wifi half the time at best, it didn’t really bother me.
-I vaguely remember my boss saying that the signal was infamous for dropping.
+I remained awake for the remainder of the flight, which was only about an hour.
+I occupied my time by catching up with the news on my laptop.
+Luckily, my company hadn’t been cheap and booked us a plane with Wi-Fi.
+Although the base was supposed to have internet access half the time at best, it didn’t really bother me.
+I vaguely remember my boss saying that the signal was infamous for dropping out at random times.

-The plane touched down rather roughly, but I didn’t mind.
+The plane touched down rather roughly.
 The Jeep I drove back home was far worse.
 I stretched and grabbed my bag from under the seat in front of me, following my fellow employees outside.
 The wind struck me first, causing me to grab the brim of my hat.
 As I descended the stairs, I had to keep my eyes narrowed to slits to avoid the stinging pain.
 Once my feet finally touched solid ground, or possibly solid ice, I set down my bag and placed my hand over my eyes.

 Nothing but white… I don’t know why I was surprised.
 I acted as if I had expected to see rolling plains or grassy hills.
 Instead, I was met with a barren white landscape as far as the eye could see.
 Of course, there was a small one-story building a short distance off.
 A radar dish barely taller than the roofline stood next to it on a rusty steel structure.
 I felt pity for whoever had to work that miserable place.